Spend the day exploring North Grenville, Kemptville and several charming hamlets, by following the Muskoka Chair Tour.

 - Dinner at The Brigadoon Restaurant (9 Bridge St, Oxford Mills), is a MUST.
 The menu features only the freshest ingredients, with which the cooking team has created a delectable menu, designed to tantalize the most discerning tastes!

-Stop 7: Bishops Mills
+Stop 7: Linden Leaf

 What to do while you're here:

-- History lovers may choose to visit the Bishops Mills Cemetery located a few kilometres north of the village on County Road 18.
+- History lovers may choose to visit the Bishop's Mills Cemetery located a few kilometres north of the village on County Road 18.
 Here lie the remains of some of Bishops earliest pioneers, including Chauncey and Ira Bishop, with dates ranging back as far as 1862.

-- Or click here for the Bishops Mills historical walking tour.
+- Or click here for the Bishop's Mills historical walking tour.

-Stop 8: Jonsson's Your Independent Grocer
+Stop 9: Jonsson's Your Independent Grocer

 Find it at: 2600 Highway 43 West Kemptville Mall, Kemptville

+Finish your loop with a stop at this big red chair!
 Whether you’re picking up some road trip snacks or getting groceries to bring back to your suite or Airbnb—Jonsson’s has all the essentials!

 What to do while you're here: